stt-datacore/website/static/crew/soran_longcoat_crew.md

 ---
-name: "Dr. Tolian Soran"
+name: Dr. Tolian Soran
 rarity: 4
-series: "tng"
+series: tng
-memory_alpha: ""
+memory_alpha: tng
-bigbook_tier:
+bigbook_tier: 12
-events:
+events: 2
-in_portal:
+in_portal: false
-published: false
+published: true
 ---

+See Marcus, Dr. David.
+A fun skill set in lowly amounts with a collection attached.
+Super early game use only, but worth snagging for the +1 Innovator.